LGBT Safe Space Training

 Introduction to Safe Space Training Online Module

 The introduction to Safe Space Training Online module discusses the LGBT world experience, basic definitions and use of terminology, and applying skills towards creating a safe space for LGBT community members.
+The online module lasts approximately 25 minutes.

 The learning objectives of the Introduction to Safe Space Online Module are: